iewaij/idinn-streamlit/docs/get_started/get_started.rst

       init_inventory=10
    )

-Afterwards, initialize a controller that is compatible with their sourcing model which is :class:`SingleFullyConnectedNeuralController`.
+Afterwards, initialize a controller that is compatible with the chosen sourcing model which is :class:`SingleFullyConnectedNeuralController`.

 .. code-block:: python